 How to Make Ice Cream in the Food Processor

 Whether you like banana ice cream, pistachio ice cream or simply vanilla ice cream, the food processor is an amazing tool to create your perfect flavor.
+It results in an amazing texture as well, without the need to endlessly churn your ice cream by hand.
 The science is all in the ice crystals and the lack thereof in creamy ice cream.
+If you're unsure how to begin your food processor ice cream journey, Cuisinart is a popular food processor brand that can be found on Amazon!

 When you first take a spoonful of ice cream, how would you describe the texture?
 A good ice cream (something with a lot of butterfat) will be creamy and smooth with no jagged edges of ice.
 In these ice creams the mixture has been churned and frozen at the same time, resulting in small ice crystals.